Potton's name was spelled Pottun in 960 AD and Potone in the 1086 Domesday book.

 Formed in 1977, one of the best local history society archives in the county, run by a small band of committed volunteers.
 With a membership of over 100 it holds monthly meetings in the Community Centre in Brook End, normally on the fourth Thursday of a month and open to all.

 It is an active society which organises trips, publishes material and maintains a developing archive of past and present photographs and documents.
-See the next meeting in Events
+See the upcoming meetings at inpotton.com/events

 Potton History - a snapshot

-The below can be found in it's version at pottonhistorysociety.org.uk
+The below can be found in it's original version at pottonhistorysociety.org.uk

 Peter Ibbett.
 (From Potton, Bedfordshire:- A Brief History.
 Available from Potton History Society).
 Acknowledgements to research by Mrs Yates and Trevor Ball and the Potton History Society archives.